axou92/C_Projects/VisualSurveillance/ReadME.txt

 --------------------------------------------------------- USAGE ----------------------------------------------------------

 To run the programme, go into the Debug folder and type following parameters in the command window:
-	1) executable file
+	1) Executable the file
 	2) 0 if you use images or 1 if use video
-	3) path of your files YourPath\VisualSurveillance\Application>VisualSurveillance.exe 0 Images/*.png
+	3) Path of your files:
+		YourPath\VisualSurveillance\Application>VisualSurveillance.exe 0 Images/*.png
 		YourPath\VisualSurveillance\Application>VisualSurveillance.exe 1 Images/levelcrossing.mpg
 	4) Follow the instruction if you select the video